anto1282/G-WEB_Fraud_Detection/reports/README.md

 >
 > Answer:

-We performed a number of unit tests, as seen in the tests/ folder.

-In order to perform load testing of the api, we would use locust framework.
+In order to perform unit testing of our api, we would create a test client = TestClient(app).
+Then we would test each of the endpoints and assert that the status code and response is what we would expect.

+Then the load testing would be performed using the locust framwork.
+We would create a file that contains code that simulates user interactions.
+Then this could will be run using the command " locust -f tests/performancetests/nameoffile.py ".

 ### Question 26